sigma-s/100-Days-of-Code/log.md

 Day 10: Friday February 10, 2017
 </h2>

 **Today's Progress**: More work on the Pokedex.
 Hyperlinked the Number and Name titles to allow user to rearrange the Pokemon by number of name.
 Filled in more Pokemon info.
 Removed background photo.
-Also, created a [Pokemob Table Repository](https://github.com/MightyJoeW/The-Pokedex).
+Also, created a [Pokemon Table Repository](https://github.com/MightyJoeW/The-Pokedex).

 **Thoughts:** Still under the weather so today was mostly filling in information opposed to creating new things.